Steak Bruschetta with French Onion Marmalade

 Cook the Panorama Steaks

 To sear the steaks, add butter and oil to a nonstick skillet over high heat.
-You can use the same nonstick pan that you used for the French Onion Bruschetta.
+You can use the same nonstick pan that you used for the French Onion Marmalade.

 Remove the steaks from their packaging, pat dry with a paper towel and then season with salt and pepper.
 I like to use about ½ teaspoon of both salt and pepper on an 8 oz. steak, which is the size of these Panorama ribeyes.

-When the skillet is hot, sear the steaks in it.
+When the skillet is hot, sear the steaks.
 If you have one, use a splatter guard to cover the pan while the steaks cooks so your stovetop is less of a mess (and you don’t accidentally get splattered.)

 When the steaks have finished their cook, transfer to a plate, and cover with foil.
 Let them rest for 10-15 minutes before slicing thinly.